amzn/cosearcher/README.md

         pass

 # your code
-class StubbornAnswerGenerator(ABC):
+class StubbornAnswerGenerator(AnswerGenerator):
     def generate_answer(self, topic: clarify_types.Topic, facet: clarify_types.Facet, cooperativeness: float, similarity: float) -> str:
         return "no"
 ```

 ## Citing

-If you this code in your work, please cite:
+If you use this code in your work, please cite:

 ```
 @InProceedings{salleetal2021cosearcher,
     author="Salle, Alexandre
     and Malmasi, Shervin
     and Rokhlenko, Oleg
     and Agichtein, Eugene",
     editor="Hiemstra, Djoerd
     and Moens, Marie-Francine
     and Mothe, Josiane
     and Perego, Raffaele
     and Potthast, Martin
     and Sebastiani, Fabrizio",
+    title="Studying the Effectiveness of Conversational Search Refinement Through User Simulation", booktitle="Advances in  Information Retrieval",
+    year="2021",
+    publisher="Springer International Publishing",
+    address="Cham",
+    pages="587--602",
-title="Studying the Effectiveness of Conversational Search Refinement Through User Simulation", booktitle="Advances in  Information Retrieval", year="2021", publisher="Springer International Publishing", address="Cham", pages="587--602", abstract="A key application of conversational search is refining a user's search intent by asking a series of clarification questions, aiming to improve the relevance of search results.
+    abstract="A key application of conversational search is refining a user's search intent by asking a series of clarification questions, aiming to improve the relevance of search results.
 Training and evaluating such conversational systems currently requires human participation, making it unfeasible to examine a wide range of user behaviors.
 To support robust training/evaluation of such systems, we propose a simulation framework called CoSearcher (Information about code/resources available at https://github.com/alexandres/CoSearcher.) that includes a parameterized user simulator controlling key behavioral factors like cooperativeness and patience.
 Using a standard conversational query clarification benchmark, we experiment with a range of user behaviors, semantic policies, and dynamic facet generation.
 Our results quantify the effects of user behaviors, and identify critical conditions required for conversational search refinement to be effective.", isbn="978-3-030-72113-8"
 }
 ```